Daily High to Daily Low: Is It Safe to Buy Park Hotels & Resorts Inc. (PK)?

 PK’s Market Performance

-PK stocks went down by -10.33% for the week, with a monthly jump of 0.17% and a quarterly performance of -5.10%, while its annual performance rate touched -17.83%.
-The volatility ratio for the week stands at 3.77% while the volatility levels for the past 30 days are set at 3.37% for Park Hotels & Resorts Inc..
-The simple moving average for the period of the last 20 days is -5.92% for PK stocks with a simple moving average of -5.44% for the last 200 days.
+PK stocks went down by -6.76% for the week, with a monthly drop of -3.79% and a quarterly performance of -11.16%, while its annual performance rate touched -17.94%.
+The volatility ratio for the week stands at 3.89% while the volatility levels for the past 30 days are set at 3.29% for Park Hotels & Resorts Inc..
+The simple moving average for the period of the last 20 days is -6.76% for PK stocks with a simple moving average of -6.95% for the last 200 days.

 Analysts’ Opinion of PK